ErikMonfort/Applied-Data-Science-with-Python/Applied Machine Learning in Python/Video Engagement Model/README.md

 The best-performing model was a balanced Support Vector Machine using an RBF kernel.
 The model was selected using cross-validation and evaluated against a dummy baseline to confirm that it provided meaningful predictive value beyond class-frequency guessing.

-The final model achieved strong validation performance, with a validation ROC AUC of approximately 0.90.
+The final model achieved strong validation performance, with a validation ROC AUC of 0.90.

 ### Visualizations